espoon-voltti/evaka/README.md

 reuse addheader: error: 'frontend/packages/employee-frontend/src/components/voucher-value-decision/VoucherValueDecisionActionBar.tsx' does not have a recognised file extension, please use --style, --explicit-license or --skip-unrecognised
 ```

+### Linting shell scripts

+CI does this automatically but you can manually lint all the shell scripts in
+this repo with: `./bin/run-shellcheck.sh`.
+See [shellcheck](https://github.com/koalaman/shellcheck)
+for more details on the linter.

 ## Contact information

 eVaka is developed in the [City of Espoo](https://www.espoo.fi), Finland.